Bint-Jumah/E-commerce-Review-Model-prediction/README.md

 This repository contains a Jupyter Notebook that performs sentiment classification on e-commerce product reviews using a machine learning approach.

 🚀 **Overview**
 The project explores the relationship between customer review text and sentiment labels.
-It focuses on data preprocessing via label encoding and evaluates the performance of a linear regression baseline.
+It focuses on data preprocessing via label encoding and Text Vectorization .it also evaluates the performance using linear regression and logistic regression.

 🛠️ **Tech Stack**
 Language: Python